If you are looking for the ultimate adventure, the Ausangate Trek is by far one of the best treks in Peru!

 As Rainbow Mountain had been on my bucket list for years I couldn’t pass up the opportunity to visit it twice!

-So we dumped our bags off in the tents and made the one-hour trek to Rainbow Mountain, making it just in time to catch the sunset!
+So we dumped our bags off in the tents and made the one-hour hike to Rainbow Mountain, making it just in time to catch the sunset!

 Was it worth it?!
 Hell yeah!
 There was no one else in sight which is a rare opportunity at this location, as it is the second most visited site in Peru, after Macchu Picchu.